waterbycounty

 What's happening with rivers in Major County right now?

-Major County's primary USGS streamgage on the North Canadian River is currently reading 40 cubic feet per second — 29% of the long-term mean of 137.56 cfs.
+Major County's primary USGS streamgage on the North Canadian River has a pipeline snapshot of 40 cubic feet per second — 29% of the long-term mean of 137.56 cfs.
 This is well below typical — often a signal of drought stress on source water.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Major County water compare to the Oklahoma average?